guantau/ocore-wallet-service/README.md

-# ocore-wallet-service
+# Ocore-Wallet-Service (OWS)

-A Multisig HD Ocore Wallet Service.
+A Multisig HD OByte Light Wallet Service.

 # Description

-Ocore Wallet Service facilitates multisig HD wallets creation and operation through a (hopefully) simple and intuitive REST API.
+OWS facilitates multisig HD wallets creation and operation through a simple and intuitive REST API.

 OWS can usually be installed within minutes and accommodates all the needed infrastructure for peers in a multisig wallet to communicate and operate – with minimum server trust.